Hybrid, Outpatient, Network-Based: Bispecific Programs Take Shape Differently

 Presurvey results from the roundtable's participants confirmed the national picture: Practice models range from fully inpatient step-up to fully outpatient, with many sites operating on a case-by-case basis, depending on the patient and the drug.
 Volume varied from fewer than 5 patients per week to more than 50.
 The core panelists represent distinct points on this curve: Although KU treats approximately 30 hematologic patients weekly across its network, independent community practices such as Highlands Oncology and Boccia’s local clinic operate at a highly targeted scale, averaging 2 or 3 patients per week.

 This practice heterogeneity is underscored by an active clinical debate regarding adverse event mitigation.
-"I will die on this hill," Mahmoudjafari stated, emphasizing KU’s strict institutional stance against routine prophylactic tocilizumab.
-Conversely, Boccia noted that his practice routinely utilizes prophylactic tocilizumab for patients with myeloma to mitigate cytokine release syndrome.
+Some institutions have a strict stance against routine prophylactic tocilizumab, but Boccia noted that his practice routinely utilizes prophylactic tocilizumab for patients with myeloma to mitigate cytokine release syndrome.

 Ultimately, the panelists agreed that this operational variety is not a flaw but a feature.
 The right model depends heavily on patient acuity, the specific drug, staffing constraints, and a system's immediate ability to rescue a patient if severe toxicity develops.
-Mahmoudjafari noted that survey responses taken even a year earlier would likely have looked markedly different, underscoring how quickly practice norms are changing as the field matures and clinical comfort grows.
+Practice norms in this space continue to shift as the field matures and clinical comfort grows and likely would have looked markedly different even a year.